Pillow Queens

 Pillow Queens are an Irish indie rock band from Dublin, formed in 2016.
-The band is composed of co-lead vocalists Pamela Connolly and Sarah Corcoran (who both swap between playing rhythm guitar and bass), lead guitarist/backing vocalist Cathy McGuinness.
+The band is composed of co-lead vocalists Pamela Connolly and Sarah Corcoran (who both swap between playing rhythm guitar and bass), and lead guitarist/backing vocalist Cathy McGuinness.

 The band have been praised for their lyrical content, which often reckons with an Irish Catholic upbringing mixed with the band members themselves being openly LGBT.
 NME noted that the band "explore the intersection of religion and queerness", while The Guardian noted that the band "acknowledges the psychological challenge of adapting to even positive social change after a lifetime conditioned in its opposite".

 The band released their debut album, In Waiting, in 2020.
 It received critical acclaim, with The Irish Times deeming it "an emotional masterpiece".
 A second LP, Leave the Light On, was released in April 2022.
 Their third full-length, Name Your Sorrow, was released in April 2024 on Royal Mountain Records.